-• A static field belongs to the class, not to any object of the class.
-Also called class field.
+A static field belongs to the class, not to any object of the class.
+Also called class field

 '''

 public class BankAccount

 {

-...
+. . .

 private double balance;

 private int accountNumber;

 private static int lastAssignedNumber = 1000;

 }

 '''

-If lastAssignedNumber was not static, each instance of BankAccount would have Fall its Own valued of edestals signedNumber public BankAccount()
+• If lastAssignedNumber was not static, each instance of BankAccount would have its own value of lastAssignedNumber